 As the sultry days of August are upon us, there’s another celebration ready to heat things up, especially among lovers and couples.
-The Qixi Festival, also known as Chinese Valentine’s Day or the Double-Sevens Festival (because it falls on the seventh day of the seventh month of the lunar calendar — Aug 17 this year), is a traditional Chinese holiday that has surged in popularity in recent years.
+The Qixi Festival, also known as Chinese Valentine’s Day or the Double-Sevens Festival (because it falls on the seventh day of the seventh month of the lunar calendar — Aug 7 in 2019), is a traditional Chinese holiday that has surged in popularity in recent years.

 If you happen to have someone special in your life, how should you celebrate Qixi Festival?
 What are some popular gifts for Qixi Festival?
 Here are a few ideas I’ve culled together, whether you’re making purchases or plans or just curious about this Chinese Valentine’s Day.